 Jupyter Notebook is an open source web application that allows you to create interactive Python documents.
 Distributions like Anaconda ship with Jupyter Notebook by default.
-To start Jupyter, chose it from the Windows Program menu (the Anaconda installer should have placed it in the Anaconda folder).
+To start Jupyter, simply type jupyter-notebook in a terminal window.

 If your Python environment doesn't have Jupyter Notebook installed, you should be able to install it via the command python -m pip install jupyter.